 rate increases after a car accident

 The best-case scenario, from our perspective and yours, is that you never get into an accident.
-But accidents do happen, which is why you have car insurance in the first place.
+But accidents do happen, which is why you have auto insurance in the first place.
 When the unexpected happens, your insurer will help you through the process from initial claim to settlement.
 If your rate will increase because of a recent claim, you'll likely find out about it when your policy renews.
 But here's the good news: rates don't automatically go up.

 Rates don't always go up…